ssvaidyanathan/generator-apigee-proxy/README.md

 # generator-apigee-proxy
 An Apigee Proxy Yeoman generator

+## License

+This code is Copyright (c) 2017-2020 Google LLC, and is released under the Apache Source License v2.0.
+For information see the [LICENSE](LICENSE) file.

+## Disclaimer

+This example is not an official Google product, nor is it part of an official Google product.

+## Using the generator

 - Install yeoman-generator `sudo npm install -g yo`
 - Clone this repo `git clone https://github.com/ssvaidyanathan/generator-apigee-proxy.git`
 - Execute `npm install`